The Best Donut Chains in America

 Of course, the Tim Hortons menu still revolves around donuts.

-The exact selection of donuts varies by location.
+The exact selection of donuts at Tim Hortons varies by location.

-However, at your local Tim Hortons, you can expect to find flavors like Boston Cream, apple fritter, chocolate dip, honey dip, old fashioned, chocolate glazed, honey cruller, vanilla cream, and even seasonal flavors like pumpkin spice.
+However, at your local store, you can expect to find flavors like Boston Cream, apple fritter, chocolate dip, honey dip, old fashioned, chocolate glazed, honey cruller, vanilla cream, and even seasonal flavors like pumpkin spice.

 Tim Hortons is also famous for its Timbits, which are donut holes.